 Deer Hunting With Jesus by Joe Bageant

 As living organisms, we are primed to accept the idea that clear running water is safer than muddy puddles.

 I expect to see the invisible = pure trope used more and more in advertising as eco-conscious consumers are encouraged to leave smaller carbon footprints.
 If we are invisible, we inflict less damage to our environment, or so goes the idea.

-Mercedes Benz has used this invisibility metaphor.
+Mercedes Benz has made use of this invisibility metaphor:

 (Of course, it’s not ‘us’ who are invisible.
 We still wish to be acknowledged for our eco-conscious choices.)

 Why are amateur photographers in the Nokia Lumia 1020 commercial taking photos with empty hands?
 They are trying to tell us the device is so streamlined that taking a photo on a device is not an intrusion into your ‘real life’.
 Also, it takes such good photos that it’s like you’re really there, even when looking at the photo, not the actual event.)

 INVISIBILITY LEADING TO NEGLECT